caarmen/withings-slack/README.md

 ## Run the docker image

-Create a folder on the host where the database will be saved.
-This should match what you put in `.env` for `DATABASE_PATH`.
+Create a folder on the host where the database will be saved: `/path/to/data/`.

 Run the docker image.
-In this example, we save the database to the `/tmp/withingsslack/` folder on the host, and `DATABASE_PATH` has been set to `/tmp/withingsslack/users.db`.

 ```
-docker run --detach --publish 8000:8000 -v `pwd`/.env:/app/.env -v /tmp/withingsslack/:/tmp/withingsslack ghcr.io/caarmen/withings-slack
+docker run --detach --publish 8000:8000 -v `pwd`/.env:/app/.env -v /path/to/data/:/tmp/data ghcr.io/caarmen/withings-slack
 ```

 ## Using the application